Building a simple Component Multi Tester

 The transistor sockets came from a scrapped Tek curve tracer transistor adapter and the four in the lower right corner from probe-to-circuit board connectors.

-On the four small holes the top part of a Tek curve tracer diode adapter will attach.
+On the four small holes the top part of a Tek curve tracer diode adapter will be attached.

 The card from the solder side.